Renewal and Refinancing #Featured articles #Mortgage Basics

 Key Takeaways

-• You should start thinking about your renewal at least 120 days before your current term ends.
+- It’s recommended that you consider your renewal options at least 120 days before your current term ends.

-A mortgage renewal is the process of re-negotiating your interest rate and terms with either your current lender or you may choose to switch to a different lender.
+A mortgage renewal is the re-negotiation of your interest rate, term length, and payment frequency with your current lender, or you may switch or transfer to a different lender.
 This process occurs at the end of every mortgage term, with 5-year terms being the most common.
-At this point, the remaining balance of your mortgage needs to be renegotiated into a new term, more commonly known as mortgage renewal
+At this point, your remaining mortgage balance must be renegotiated into a new term.

-With a renewal, you have the opportunity to reassess your mortgage needs, including the lender, interest rates offered, payment frequencies, and the length of your new term, which typically spans from 6 months to 10 years.
-Most mortgages in Canada are set up with an amortization of either 25 or 30 years, so you will have multiple terms throughout the life of the mortgage, which you will be required to renew before it’s paid off in full.
+With a renewal, you have the opportunity to reassess your mortgage needs, including the lender, interest rates offered, payment frequency, and the length of your new mortgage term, which typically spans from 6 months to 10 years.

 The Difference Between Renewing and Refinancing

 Renewing and refinancing involves making changes to your mortgage; however, that is where the similarities end.
-Renewals are an extension of your existing mortgage contract where you will continue with your current amortization schedule, choosing a new interest rate and term.
+Renewals are extensions of your existing mortgage contract.
+You will continue with your remaining mortgage balance and current amortization schedule while choosing a new interest rate and terms.

 A refinance is where you break your current mortgage contract to make substantial changes, including increasing the mortgage amount, extending the amortization, or adding/removing a title holder from the home (covenant change).
 Refinancing allows you to leverage home equity, consolidate debt, or secure a lower interest rate (before your term ends).